TACC/Core-Portal/README.md

     npm install
     npm run build

--  _Note: During local development you can also use `npm run dev` to set a livereload watch on your local system that will update the portal code in real-time._
+-  _Note: During local development you can also use `npm run dev` to set a livereload watch on your local system that will update the portal code in real-time.
+Again, make sure that you are using NodeJS 8.x and not an earlier version_

 #### Initialize the application in the `cep_django` container: